BUMETCS673/cs673olf25project-cs673olf25_team3/README.md

 1. Configure the MongoDB Connection

-    In the `.env` file, add the MongoDB host connection URL
+    In the `.env` file, add the MongoDB configurations

     i.e.
     ```
-    MONGO_HOST=mongodb://user:password@localhost:27017/database_name
+    MONGO_DATABASE_HOST=mongodb+srv://cluster_name.example.mongodb.net
+    MONGO_DATABASE_NAME=database_name
+    MONGO_DATABASE_USER=database_user
+    MONGO_DATABASE_PWD=database_password
+    MONGO_DATABASE_PORT=27017
+    MONGO_DATABASE_TLS=true #set false if using a local mongodb
+    MONGO_DATABASE_SSL=true #set false if using a local mongodb
     ```

+    *NOTE:*
+    - If the database name does not exists within the MongoDB cluster, a new database will be created by that name.

-    If both the backend and the MongoDB are running on docker containers, the host url for the database will not be accessible via `localhost`.
-An IP Address from the docker network will be needed instead.
+    - If both the backend and the MongoDB are running on docker containers, the host url for the database will not be accessible via `localhost`.
+An IP Address from the docker network or its contianer name will be needed instead.
 To obtain the IP address of the MongoDB container, run the following:

         ```
         docker network inspect planjam-network
         ```

 2. Verify the connection is working by running the server.